haywood/stereo/doc/ideas.md

 - Shouldn't update the inputs if one of them is focused
   - this probably can't happen though, so wtf...
 - What if the fragment is invalid?

-## More detailed audio

-- Expose powers for individual notes and/or chroma

-Enables an effect like the following:

-  - Assign hue using something like sin(2pi * i / n)

-  - Assign value using something like cpower(i)
-      ; cpower (chroma power) = power of chroma mod(i, abins) % nchroma

-  - Assign saturation using something like 1 - opower(i)
-      ; opower (octave power) = power of octave floor(mod(i, abins) / nchroma)

-Then the points of each color will vary together with the intensity of their associated note.

 ## Misc